What are social stories?

 Children can experience social stories in different ways, depending on their capabilities.
 For example, if children aren’t yet reading, you can read stories to them or record stories and play the recordings as children read along.

-Do social stories work?
+Do social stories help autistic children?

 Research shows that social stories can have positive effects on the behaviour of autistic children.
-Research also suggests that they might be more effective at helping children manage difficult behaviour than helping them learn particular social skills.
+Research also suggests that they might be more effective at helping children manage their behaviour than helping them learn particular social skills.

 For social stories to work, it’s important that the stories are highly individualised to each child’s needs and that they’re used at the right time for individual children.